roytam1/UXP/README.md

 directory.
 This will contain relevant documentation regarding contributing, using and distributing this code and its binaries.

+If you are interested in the development and building side of things, some information will be available on the [Pale Moon developer wiki](http://developer.palemoon.org).

 ### A note about trademarks and branding

 Although this repository is licensed under Mozilla Public License v2.0, the